 Tally Hall has not broken up.
 They’ve not even officially made any sort of announcement saying what their current status is, but I personally feel the best way to describe their status is “on hiatus.”
 They’re all doing their own things, if you haven’t noticed, and I think that’s a great way for them all to better discover their individual strengths.
 Then, when and if they begin writing together again, things could get great.

 Andrew has stayed in the music business; writing solo under the moniker “edu” as well as being a studio musician for such acts as John Legend & Blake Charleton.
 In addition to putting out an album called “sketches” in 2012, his work as a songwriter and instrumentalist on John Legend’s album “Love In The Future” earned Mr. Legend a Grammy nomination.
 You can find him playing small solo shows around the Brooklyn area.
 Andrew contributed to Rob’s solo album, too.
 He put out a few etudes albums and also re-released a remixed/remastered version of Sketches called “sketches 3d”.
 Read more up-to-date information on Andrew over at the Tally Hallmanac.

-Ross & Zubin also went back to school and though Ross continues to pop up here and there as a producer and percussionist.
+Ross, like Zubin, went back to school although he continues to pop up here and there as a producer and percussionist.
 He also used to DJ under the name “Mr. F” but recently he’s just been using his real name while DJing.
 His main focus has been school.
 He graduated from UofM with a 4.0 science GPA and is graduated from Yale with a shiny new PhD so he is officially Dr. Ross Federman.
 Read more up-to-date information on Ross over at the Tally Hallmanac.

-Zubin’s also focusing on school and aside from appearing on Hawaii: Part II, has not done much of anything in the way of music in the last handful of years.
+Zubin‘s also focused on school and aside from appearing on Hawaii: Part II and Shia Labeouf Live, has not done much of anything in the way of music in the last handful of years.
 He also got his doctorate, got married, had a child, and is living happily ever after.
 Read more up-to-date information on Zubin over at the Tally Hallmanac.

 But the question you want to know is, will they ever come back together as “Tally Hall”?
 In the opinion of this humble Tally Hall Fan Headquarters moderator: Yes, eventually, but with not as much push so they can keep their full-time jobs.
 It will be a casual thing.
 They were kids when they put their lives on hold the first time.
 They could afford to do it then.
 Now they’re adults and making the band a full-time thing is a much bigger risk.